Knee Prosthesis in Mainz - Always an Individual Decision

 What speaks for the curaparc-clinic Mainz?

-Anyone looking for the highest quality and individualized treatment is best placed in Mainz with Prof. Dr. Kutzner – whether it's for a total knee replacement, unicompartmental knee replacement or a partial joint replacement (also possible for most statutory insured patients).
+Anyone seeking the highest quality and individual treatment will find themselves in excellent hands with Prof. Dr. Kutzner – whether for a total knee replacement, unicompartmental knee replacement or a partial joint replacement (also possible for most people with statutory health insurance).

 ❓ 23.
 Frequently Asked Questions (FAQ) about knee prosthesis

-1. How long am I unable to work after knee surgery?
+1. How long will I be unable to work after knee surgery?

-Depending on the job, between 6-12 weeks.
-Office work is usually possible again after a few weeks, physically demanding jobs take longer.
+Depending on the type of work, between 6 and 12 weeks.
+Office work is usually possible again after a few weeks, while physically demanding jobs require more time.

 3. How long is rehabilitation necessary?

-Typically 3 weeks of inpatient or outpatient rehabilitation.
+Typically, 3 weeks of inpatient or outpatient rehabilitation is required.

 4. When can I drive again?